oscar-bartman/oscar-bartman.github.io/_posts/2020-04-27-dependency-pass.md

 });
 ```

 Note that the unit we are testing is not a function but the class instead.
-That is: *the tests we can now build provide me the assurance only that the method will work within the context of this class.*
+That is: *the tests we can now build provide us the assurance only that the method will work within the context of this class.*

 ## Node Modules with Direct Loading